-According to the employment letter, the research fellow is obligated to teach 840 hours according to the Prophix hours system at CBS during the 3-year period.
-The 840 Prophix hours correspond to 624 actual working hours.
-The 840 hours are the maximum and cannot be exceeded.
+The research fellow is obligated to teach 416 hours according to the Prophix hours system at CBS during the 3-year period.
 The extent of the teaching obligation may differ depending on the individual agreement and financing.
 The actual implementation of the work requirement is arranged with the head of department and/or the departmental teaching coordinator.